← All insights

 Monthly running costs (API, hosting)£50–£200/month

-• Repetitive and predictable — the same steps, the same data, the same output, dozens or hundreds of times a day
+• Repetitive admin — the same steps, the same data, dozens or hundreds of times a day.
+Order processing, booking confirmations, invoice matching, report generation

-• Time-sensitive — responding to overnight enquiries, processing orders, sending confirmations at 2am
+• Time-sensitive work — responding to overnight enquiries, processing orders, sending confirmations at 2am when nobody is on shift

-• Multi-system — pulling data from email, checking a spreadsheet, updating a booking system, and sending a confirmation.
-A human doing this manually is just being a very expensive API
+• Multi-system work — pulling data from email, checking a spreadsheet, updating a booking system, and sending a confirmation.
+When a person does this manually, they're the most expensive data connector you could possibly build

-• Relationship building — a VIP guest wants to feel looked after by a person, not a chatbot
+• Customer relationships — a VIP guest wants to feel looked after by a person.
+The regular who's been coming for years deserves a human who knows their name

-• Empathy and nuance — a complaint from a regular customer needs a human touch
+• Empathy and nuance — a complaint from a long-standing customer needs a human who understands the history and the stakes

 The smartest approach isn't automation or hiring.
-It's automating the repetitive work so your people can focus on the work that actually needs them.
+It's automating the repetitive work so your people can do the work that actually needs them — the relationship building, the problem solving, the customer experience that keeps people coming back.

 The Real Comparison: What Does Each Option Give You?